kbroman/ProgrammingNotes/pop_os_on_thinkpad.md

       and once Windows was up and running again, the touchpad worked again.
 Plus it turns out that this Thinkpad also has a touch screen.
+11. Install a bunch of panel applets in Cosmic Store, and then add then in Cosmic Settings -> Desktop -> Panel

+    - Tempest, Dictionary, Clipboard Manager, Privacy Indicator, Minimon